emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 But finding the right tutor early on can be helpful.
 A good tutor can provide you with targeted comprehensible input — including their speech — that's appropriate for your level.
 They can customize lessons to you, your needs, and your interests so that you learn what you specifically need first and skip things that you don't need as often in the beginning.
 A good tutor can also add a source of accountability to your learning and inspire your love for the language — something that will help you learn more between your lessons no matter what you focus on together with your tutor.

-Just make sure you shop around and find the right tutor for you.
+Just make sure you shop around to find the right tutor for you.